2021 Fish Count

 What to Bring

 Mask and snorkel, full body wetsuit (5m is best), dive hood, gloves, booties, and closed-toed river shoes or wading boots.
-SRA has a gear cache to supplement volunteer needs, and materials can also be rented in Crescent City or Arcata.
+Divers need to bring all of their own gear this ear.

 Small durable pack with lunch, water bottle, and sunscreen.
 Bring camping gear, plus, musical instruments, stories, and talents for the campfire!